 - 14% of consumers leave if rewards simply are not relevant.

 - 23% consumers withdraw if achieving a meaningful reward is too time-consuming, costly or too much work – an investment not worth the payoff.

 The benefits you receive will ultimately outweigh any liability or outright costs associated with the redemption of points.
-Here are some ideas to increase the value your customers get from your loyalty program.

 8 Tips to Reduce Your Breakage Rate